I need deployment context before I touch production.

 Retrieval score is relevance.

-Authority is permission to act.
+Authority to act is a permission label.